Leaving Lyme Behind...

 *Forgetting the names of others I had known for years.
 Being unable to say a word on the tongue despite having it in my mind (Hard to describe unless you’ve experienced it)

-As a Naturopath, I knew the signs of Lyme Disease were screaming loud and clear, and so I tested myself again, but this time using cutting edge Bioresonance technology.
+Having studied Naturopathy, I knew the signs of Lyme Disease were screaming loud and clear, and so I tested myself again, but this time using cutting edge Bioresonance technology.
 The results vindicated every last suspicion and intuitive feeling as both a practitioner, and a patient.
 I did have Lyme Disease!

 Did you follow up with conventional lab work following this?